-FOREX-Yen slides after sources say BOJ leaning to holding key policy
+FOREX-Yen slides after sources say BoJ leaning to holding key policy

 BoJ policymakers prefer to scrutinise more data to ensure wages and inflation keep rising before changing the policy, five sources familiar with the matter said.
 The report added there was no consensus within the central bank and the decision could still be a close call.

-The dollar was heading for its biggest one-day gain versus the yen since April, and was last up 1.3% at a nearly two-week high of 141.91.
+The dollar was heading for its biggest one-day gain versus the yen since April, rising as much as 1.3% to a nearly two-week high of 141.95.
+It was last up 1.2% at 141.73.
 JPY=EBS Prior to the report, the dollar had been up around 0.3% versus the yen.

 Kenneth Broux, head of corporate research for FX and rates at Societe Generale, said the sharp move in the yen on Friday might prompt Japan's finance ministry to make further public comments to try to support the currency.

-Japan's benchmark 10-year government bond yield JP10YTN=JBTC sank 5 bps to 4.1% on Friday, the lowest level since July 6, right before speculation for a hawkish tweak to policy this month began to ramp up.
+Japan's benchmark 10-year government bond yield JP10YTN=JBTC sank 4.5 bps to 0.41% on Friday, the lowest level since July 6, right before speculation for a hawkish tweak to policy this month began to ramp up and its largest one-day drop since late April.

 Central bank meetings from Europe and the United States are also due next week, with investors parsing through data to better gauge the likely path of monetary policy.